Mathematics

 All classrooms have some concrete resources that can be used in the teaching of mathematics.
 Some more topic specific resources are located in the central store.

-During our daily lessons we encourage children to count aloud, reflect upon prior knowledge as well as practice fluency, problem solving and reasoning skills.
+During our daily lessons we encourage children to count aloud, retrieve previously learnt material, practise fluency, problem solving and reasoning skills and ask mathematical questions.
 We develop their ability to independently select and use appropriate concrete apparatus to support their conceptual understanding and build procedural fluency.
-They have the opportunity to access and use a wide range of resources to support their work.
+They have the opportunity to independently access and use a wide range of resources to support their work.
 We develop the children’s ability to represent problems using visualisation skills, including jottings and pictorial representations.
-ICT is used in mathematics lessons for example when modelling ideas and methods or practising fluency recall of multiplication facts.
+ICT is used in mathematics lessons for modelling ideas and methods.
 Wherever possible, we provide meaningful contexts and encourage the children to apply their learning to everyday situations.
 Although mathematics is best taught discretely, it has many cross-curricular links.
 Teachers need to use opportunities in other subjects to rehearse skills in a context.
 Mathematics involves developing confidence and competence in number work, geometry, measures and statistics and the using and applying of these skills.

 Health and Safety